avgjoe1017/ie_v2/ie-calllist/PROGRESS.md

 **Time:** Current session
 **Changes:**
-- Applied the same `new Date()` / `setDate` pattern to `app/logs/edits/page.tsx` to replace the `Date.now`-based `yesterday` calculation, eliminating the impure-function warning while preserving the “Today / Yesterday” grouping behavior in the edit history view.
+- Applied the same `new Date()` / `setDate` pattern to `app/logs/edits/page.tsx` to replace the `Date.now`-based `yesterday` calculation, eliminating the impure-function warning while preserving the "Today / Yesterday" grouping behavior in the edit history view.

-**Decision:** Kept the date-labeling logic consistent across call and edit logs while adhering to React’s purity requirements for server components.
+**Decision:** Kept the date-labeling logic consistent across call and edit logs while adhering to React's purity requirements for server components.

+## December 10, 2025 - Removed Dark Mode and System Theme Settings

+**Time:** Current session
+**Changes:**
+- Removed theme selector (light/dark/system) from Settings page (`app/settings/page.tsx`)
+- Removed `useThemeStore` from `lib/store.ts` as it's no longer needed
+- Simplified `lib/providers.tsx` by removing `ThemeProvider` component and all theme switching logic
+- Updated `app/layout.tsx` to remove `className="dark"` from `<html>` tag and simplified viewport `themeColor` to single light mode color
+- Removed unused `persist` import from `lib/store.ts`

+**Decision:** App is now light mode only for all users.
+Removed all theme switching functionality to simplify the codebase and user experience.
+Dark mode CSS classes remain in components but won't be activated since the `dark` class is never added to the document root.